FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 `Part.show(wire3)`

 will display the 4 edges that compose our wire.
-Other useful information can be easily retrieved   *
+Other useful information can be easily retrieved:

 ```python